Quick Start

 You can customize the frontend pages.
 Here is an example of customizing pages to add, delete, query, and modify an asset.

-2. and create an asset list page by introducing the <TableList /> component.
+2. Create an asset list page by introducing the <TableList /> component.
 Add, delete, query, and modify operations on assets are included in the <TableList /> component.

 After the file src/pages/index.tsx is modified, the code block looks like this: